ev3dev/ev3dev-lang/wrapper-specification.md

 Argument Name|Type|Description
 ---|---|---
 Port|String|The port to control.
 Specify a blank string (or the undefined/null value for the language) for an automatic search.
 It is recommended to use the `OUTPUT_*` constants.
-Type|String|The type of motor to accept.
+Driver Name|String|The motor driver that should be driving the target motor (generally specifies the type of motor).
 Can be left empty or undefined (in the languages that support it) to specify a wildcard.

 ###Direct attribute mappings:

 <!-- ~autogen md_generic-property-table classes.motor>currentClass -->

 Property Name|Type|Accessibility|Description
 ---|---|---|---
 Command|string|Write|